The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Persistency model and data management

-Both variants come along with pros and cons.
-If we embed PDE-specific data into the read/write streams, data associated to the respective cell as well as vertex data are immediately available to the automaton.
-Its comes for free in terms of user source code, the total memory footprint is minimal and all data remains read and written in a stream/stack fashion.
-This yields excellent memory access characteristics \cite{Bungartz:10:PDEFramework,Mehl:06:MG,Reps:15:Helmholtz,Weinzierl:09:Diss,Weinzierl:11:Peano,Weinzierl:15:PIC}.
-However, the method falls short if the data cardinality per vertex and cell varies---our cell or vertex stack entries all have to be of the same byte size---if the data per cell/vertex is massive and thus copying it from one stack/stream to another one is expensive or if the algorithm does not require to read all data on every level all the time in each traversal.
-In this case, heap-based storage is advantageous though it requires additional coding and may introduce scattered data and non-local memory accesses with non-uniform data access cost and a certain memory overhead induced by the hash map.
-However, it is well-known that the SFC codes make up this drawback to some degree due to their H\"older continuity \cite{Bader:13:SFCs,Bungartz:06:Parallel,Gotsman:96:MetricSFCs,Griebel:99:SFCAndMultigrid,Griebel:98:HashStorage,Hungershoefer:02:SFCQuality}.
-They yield high quality hash codes.
+The method falls short if the data cardinality per vertex and cell varies---our cell or vertex stack entries all have to have the same byte count---or if the data per cell/vertex is massive and thus moving it from one stack to another is expensive. \newB{ The former case covers the frequent situation that some data such as matrix entries are not required persistently over the whole simulation workflow. } In this case, heap-based storage is advantageous though it requires additional coding, induces hash bookkeeping overhead and may introduce scattered data with non-uniform data access cost.
+Yet, efficient hash codes exist \cite{Robey:13:Hashing,Tumblin:15:CompactHashing}.
+Notably DFS/SFC codes yield high quality hash codes or preimages to a hash function due to their H\"older continuity \cite{Bader:13:SFCs,Bungartz:06:Parallel,Gotsman:96:MetricSFCs,Griebel:99:SFCAndMultigrid,Griebel:98:HashStorage,Hungershoefer:02:SFCQuality}. \newB{ If a mesh remains stationary or remeshing cost are negligible compared to the compute load, it finally is convenient to make the ``hash code'' store all user data continuously in memory \cite{Tu:2005:Octor}.
+The user data is linearised.
+We do not follow up on this option as we focus on changing meshes. }